 Before you finish questioning the witness, quickly go over your prepared list of questions to make sure that you have asked your witness every question.
 Also check your notes beside each question in order to be sure that each witness has testified about all the information he or she has that will help you prove your case.

-Sometimes the Tribunal member may interject in the questioning of a witness or ask the witness further questions at the end of the testimony.
+Sometimes the Tribunal member may interject in the questioning or ask the witness further questions at the end of the testimony.
 This should not be viewed as a bad thing.
 It shows that the Tribunal member is listening and engaged with what the witness is saying.
 The questions asked by the Tribunal should help you to figure out what the Tribunal member needs to know in order to decide your case.
 The Tribunal member’s questions can tell you what parts of the case he or she is having trouble understanding or what you need to emphasize.

 Following questions from the Tribunal member, both parties may be given the opportunity for a follow up question to the witness.